SpacingBat3/WebCord/docs/Flags.md

   maintainers so they can disable the notifications for their users and let the package manager to handle the update notifications.

+- `WEBCORD_WIN32_APPID=[string]` *(Windows only)* – replaces the `ApplicationUserModelID`, used
+  as an unique application identifier.
+Default is `SpacingBat3.WebCord`.
+You should replace it if you want to differ your build from the official ones, e.g. if you release your own WebCord package for Windows with your own patches and want to allow for coexisting it with the official WebCord executables.

+- `WEBCORD_FLATPAK_ID=[string]` *(Linux only)* – Used in Flatpak manifest file as an unique app identifier.
+For community builds it should be set to something else.
+Defaults to `io.github.spacingbat3.webcord`

 ## 2. Other tools

 If you're packaging the application on your own, you can create directly a